alex-kolmakov/divelog-autoreport/README.md

 # Dive Log Autoreport

->  that learns how to rate dives from your logbook like you do.
+>  that learns how to rate dives and gives advice on how to improve the worst ones.

 [![Linting and tests](https://github.com/alex-kolmakov/divelog-autoreport/actions/workflows/lint_and_test.yaml/badge.svg)](https://github.com/alex-kolmakov/divelog-autoreport/actions/workflows/lint_and_test.yaml)